damned/gridgame/README.md

 - how you can use meaningful high level tests to drive right from start
 - how unit tests can arrive a little later as the design gets driven out

-so it could be viewed that it should have more unit (class isolation) tests, but this there would be a shift to more of them as it developed from here... i may take it further and show more of this.
+so it could be viewed that it should have more unit (class isolation) tests, but there probably would be a shift to more of them as it developed from here... i may take it further and show more of this.

 ## how to run